Purple Door Youth Theater

-Pick a monologue (from our choices) that you like.
+Learn the song listed above.
 Memorize it and show us the appropriate emotion for the character.
 That face of yours is great for that.
 But keep it real.
 Crazy isn’t acting.

 Wear comfortable clothes and shoes in which you can freely move.

 No need to use any props; just use your imagination.